Youtube Facebook Twitter Instagram

 There are also tables and chairs under trees around the park, which make for popular places for picnics.

-In the Scented Gardens of Laurel Bank Park there is also the Brazilian Fire Tree or Yellow Jacaranda (Schizolobium parahybum).
+Laurel Bank Park is also renowned for its beautiful, mature trees, including the English Oak tree and Lithocarpus Tree.
+In the scented gardens of Laurel Bank Park there is also the Brazilian Fire Tree or Yellow Jacaranda (Schizolobium parahybum).

 Laurel Bank Park is also home to the Laurel Bank Park Hall, which was originally built to be a mess hall for the US naval troops during WWII.
 It is now used for permanent and recurring community meetings and can be hired.
 Please visit our Halls & Community Centres section for more information.